The Municipal Court offers several alternatives in lieu of traditional jail time:

 - Defendants give back to the community

-- Work crew provides a labor resource for maintenance projects in the Cities of Lakewood, University Place and DuPont.
+- Work crew provides a labor resource for maintenance projects in the cities of Lakewood, University Place, and DuPont.

-Work hours are Wednesday – Saturday from 7:30 am to 4:00 pm.
-All individuals must be physically able to perform manual labor type jobs and medical documentation must be filed for any excusal.
+Work hours are Wednesday – Saturday, 7:30 a.m. to 4 p.m.
+All individuals must be physically able to perform manual labor-type jobs.
+Medical documentation must be filed to show an inability to work.
 As work crew is a privilege and alternative to jail, strict compliance with work crew rules is required for participants to successfully complete their obligation.

 Electronic Home Monitoring

-In conjunction with EHM the judge may order the individual to have an alcohol monitoring device to evaluate compliance and provide the court with immediate notification of any violation.
+In conjunction with EHM, the Judge may order the individual to have an alcohol monitoring device.
+This is to evaluate compliance and provide the court with immediate notification of any violation.
 All individuals on EHM are required to meet weekly with a Court Compliance Officer and submit to weekly alcohol/drug testing.
 As EHM is a privilege and alternative to jail, strict compliance with EHM rules is required for participants to successfully complete their obligation.